Manila– a thriving, modern metropolis. Patrickroque01 via Wikimedia Commons.

 Article 10 alternative methods

-• Forget them, because without any declarations to Article 10, it’s impossible to tell the forum judge with a straight face that they’re valid.
+• Forget them, because the Philppine government has objected to Articles 10(a) and 10(c), and without any declaration as to Article 10(b), it’s impossible to tell the forum judge with a straight face that it’svalid.
 True, Article 10 says specifically that “Provided the State of destination does not object, the present Convention shall not interfere with…” those methods.
-It could be argued, then, that because they haven’t expressly objected, alternatives are valid.
+It could be argued, then, that because they haven’t expressly objected, a 10(b) alternatives is valid.
+To be sure, they haven’t indicated who is competent under 10(b) anyway.
 I wouldn’t take a chance just because a quicker & cheaper alternative* seems plausible.
-There is a mechanism in place that leads to essentially bulletproof proof of service.

 The Philippines’ declarations and Central Authority information can be found here.